-Contractors must use the Kitsap Housing Stability Planning and Progress Report (HSPPR) to document assisting clients with setting housing stability goals and tracking progress.
+Contractors providing case management must use the Kitsap Housing Stability Planning and Progress Report (HSPPR) to document assisting clients with setting housing stability goals and tracking progress.
 HSPPRs are part of the client record-keeping requirement.
+The required HSPPR form is attached to these guidelines as Appendix E; fillable electronic versions can be requested from your grant manager via email.